Ryanair annual profit jumps on higher demand, fares

 The Dublin-based carrier added that demand rose nine percent to almost 184 million passengers.
 Revenue jumped a quarter to 13.4 billion euros.

-This helped offset a fuel bill up almost around a third to 5.1 billion euros.
+This helped offset a fuel bill up around a third to 5.1 billion euros.

-Ryanair forecast it could fly up 200 million passengers in the current financial year, as the aviation sector continues a strong recovery after the world emerged from Covid lockdowns.
+Ryanair forecast it could fly upto 200 million passengers in its current financial year, as the aviation sector continues to recover strongly after the world emerged from Covid lockdowns.

-He added that the airline risked disruption to flights from the Ukraine and Gaza wars, in addition to "extensive air traffic control disruptions or further Boeing delivery delays".
+He added that the airline risked flights being affected by the Ukraine and Gaza wars, in addition to "extensive air traffic control disruptions or further Boeing delivery delays".

+O'Leary, known for his outspoken comments, has been very critical of US planemaker Boeing for delaying delivery of new jets, including to Ryanair, over safety issues.

+In January, a door blew out from the cabin of a Boeing 737 MAX 9 plane during an Alaska Airlines flight.
+The incident resulted in a few minor injuries.

 Legal Disclaimer: